seamlik/seamlik.github.io/source/_posts/How-to-Contribute-to-Android-SDK-in-Debian.md

 ## Learn to Maintain Debian Packages

 The `android-tools` team (our team 😉) is a packaging team in Debian, which means we maintain packages of a specific topic (in this case, Android).
 In order to contribute to the effort, you first need to learn to maintain Debian packages.
-There are already a number of tutorials out there, e.g. "[Debian New Maintainers' Guide](https://www.debian.org/doc/manuals/maint-guide)" and "[Ubuntu Packaging Guide](http://packaging.ubuntu.com/html)".
+There are already a number of tutorials out there, e.g. "[Debian New Maintainers' Guide](https://www.debian.org/doc/manuals/maint-guide)", "[Guide for Debian Maintainers](https://www.debian.org/doc/manuals/debmake-doc/index.html)" and "[Ubuntu Packaging Guide](http://packaging.ubuntu.com/html)".

 Once you know how to write build scripts for Debian packages, you may try updating existing packages or make new ones and then look for a Debian member to sponsor it (upload it for you).
 For packages without a team, you need to file a "sponsorship request" [here](https://mentors.debian.net).
 But since Android SDK packages are maintained by our team, you should directly ask us to do the sponsoring.